ardasenn/ardasenn/README.md

 ### 👋 Hi!
 I'm **Software Developer** also **Industrial Engineer**
-I'm currently working as a Frontend Developer and have a big interest in mobile technologies.
+I'm currently working as a Full Stack Developer and have a big interest in mobile technologies.
 I'm getting ready to start working on projects with React Native.
 I really enjoy being part of a team, following good coding practices, and writing clean, high-quality code.
 I especially love code pairing sessions—they’re a great way to learn from others and come up with creative solutions together.

 # 🌐 Connect with me:
 <p align="left">